azevedev/hw_publishing/README.md

 # User Management Full-Stack Application

-A full-stack application built with Node.js/Express, N8N, PostgreSQL, and Vue.js that demonstrates secure data handling, workflow automation, and responsive UI design.
+A full-stack application built with Node.js/Express, Supabase, and Vue.js that demonstrates secure data handling, encryption/decryption, and responsive UI design.

 ## 🚀 Technologies Used

 ### Backend
 - **Node.js** with Express.js framework
-- **N8N** for workflow automation
-- **PostgreSQL** as the primary database
+- **Supabase** as the database and backend service
 - **AES-256-GCM** for data encryption/decryption
+- **CORS** configured for production domains

 ### Frontend
 - **Vue.js 3** with Composition API
 - **Tailwind CSS** for styling
-- **DaisyUI** component library
+- **DaisyUI** component library (loaded via CDN)
 - **Axios** for HTTP requests
+- **Responsive design** with dark/light theme support

 ## 📋 Prerequisites

 Before running this application, ensure you have installed:
-- Node.js (v16 or higher)
+- Node.js (v20 or higher)
-- PostgreSQL (v12 or higher)
-- N8N (can be run via npm or Docker)
+- Supabase account and project
 - npm or yarn package manager

 ## 🛠️ Installation & Setup